buntec/ff4s-canvas/README.md

 Create [canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)-based interactive charts the purely functional way.

-This is a small companion library to [ff4s](https://www.github.com/buntec/ff4s).
+This is an experimental companion library to [ff4s](https://www.github.com/buntec/ff4s).

+Currently only supports Scala 3.
+No artifacts are published yet.

 Try the examples by running `examples/fastLinkJS` in sbt and serving the `index.html` in the `examples` folder using something